 Guidelines for poster presentations are also online.
 Importantly, the required dimensions of poster boards are 197 cm x 100 cm (landscape).
 Posters should be hung between 08:00 and 08:30 in the morning using tape available from roaming student assistants.
 By the start of the Assembly, EGU will have sent your poster location (e.g. XY0439) by email.
 Locations are also listed online in the programme.
 You can find the exact location of your poster using the online floor plans.
-At the end of each day, the student assistants will carefully remove posters and place them in storage bins in the poster halls, labeled by day.
+Please retrieve your poster at the end of the day.
+Those that are not collected will be disposed of.

 The Authors in Attendance Time will also have been sent to you.
 Note that some sessions may have a poster walk-through (in some cases this will be noted in the session details), where authors are asked to summarise their poster with other members of their session in attendance.
 Other sessions will comprise scheduled poster summaries and discussion.

 Timetabling at the General Assembly is in four time blocks as follows: